Grish369/Terraform/Week 1 -Fundamentals/terraform.md

 Subcommands:
     delete    Delete a workspace
     list      List Workspaces
-    new       Create a new workspace
+    new       Create a new workspace and also switch to that workspace select    Switch to that workspace
-    select    Select a workspace
     show      Show the name of the current workspace

 Isolated State: Since the workspace is new and empty, there is no existing state to reference.
 This means Terraform will treat all resources in your configuration as new and will attempt to create them when you run terraform apply.